 A process for converting a voice message into an HTML file is illustrated in FIG. 8.
 The voice message is originally stored in a VOX format or an AD/PCM format and is retrieved at step 170.
 The voice message is then converted either into an 50 AU format or WAV format in accordance with the user's preference, which is stored in memory.
-Preferably, the message is preferably in the AD/PCM format originally and is converted in WAV, but the voice files may alternatively be stored and converted in file formats other than the ones disclosed, such as RealAudio (RA).
+Preferably, the message is preferably in the AD/PCM format originally and is converted in WAV, but the voice files may alternatively be stored and converted in file formats other than the ones dis-55 closed, such as RealAudio (RA).

 At step 174, the listing of all of the voice messages is then updated to include a listing of the newly received voice message and an anchor to the voice message.
-For instance, the original voice message may be stored with filename "1.vox" and is converted into WAV and stored with a filename "1.wav."
+For instance, the original voice message may be stored with filename "1.vox" 60 and is converted into WAV and stored with a filename "1.wav."
 The HTML file "voicelist.html" which contains a list of all voice messages would then have an anchor to the filename "1.wav" along with identifying information for the voice message, such as when the message was received.

-The listing of the voice messages may have additional anchors or references.
-For instance, each voice message may 14 have an anchor directing the MSDS 10 to a file which contains a short sampling of the message.
+65 have an anchor directing the MSDS 10 to a file which contains a short sampling of the message.
 Thus, when the user selects this anchor, the user could receive the first 5 seconds of the message or some other predefined number of seconds.
 As with the listing of facsimile messages, the listing of the voice messages also preferably has anchors to "Save" and "Delete."